JDElite Flowchart Builder User Guide

 - Horizontal

-The flowchart is rotated and flipped.
+The flowchart will be rotated and flipped.
 This does not otherwise affect its content.
 The flipping preserves the correlation between the flowchart internal directions and the canvas coordinate system:

 A new node is created either by dragging an item from the palette on the right of the screen to an accepting cell on the canvas, or by positioning the mouse on an empty cell and selecting a node type from the context menu.
 The menu shows only nodes that are accepted at this location: